 Washing Cashmere at Home

 Items with the "bowl" sign on the washing label can be washed with water at home.
 (Those marked with a cross are not allowed to be washed in water.)
-Some items can be washed in a washing machine, but it is recommended that you wash your hands while observing the state of the product.
-(If you are not confident about washing them at home, please contact a dry cleaner where you can trust them.)
+Some items can be washed in a washing machine, but it is recommended that you wash with your hands while observing the state of the product.
+(If you are not confident about washing them at home, please contact a professional clothing cleaner.)

 For details on the laundry label, check Here.
 (Consumer Affairs Agency)

 Always check the washing label.